marwantarek01/AWS-TF-2tierApp/README.md

     ```

 ## as
- This module sets up a complete auto-scaling environment with an EC2 launch template, an auto-scaling group, policies, and alarms to dynamically adjust the number of instances based on CPU utilization
+ This module sets up a complete auto-scaling environment with an EC2 launch template, an auto-scaling group, policies, and alarms to dynamically adjust the number of instances based on CPU utilization.

 - Inputs